Mobink980/Time-Seperator/README.md

 A program that seperates two given times into several ranges written in C#
 <p>In this program, we take two time intervals from the user: <br>
 Start Time and End Time. <br>
-The program will seperate the user's input into the ranges defined in the ranges array and will resul the output.<br>
+The program will seperate the user's input into the ranges defined in the ranges array and will return the result.<br>
 This is an example of how it works:<br>
 Ranges:<br>
 00:00 - 06:00 <br>